-XM anomalies are free, large-scale cross-faction events hosted by Niantic Labs in cities all across the world.
+XM anomalies are cross-faction events hosted by Niantic Labs in cities all across the world.
 They are great opportunities to participate in intense competition, meet fellow agents, and score some Ingress swag.

-An anomaly is a competition between the two factions to complete specific goals.
-Anomalies are presented in a series spanning multiple weeks, with different cities participating each weekend.
+An anomaly is a competition between the two factions to complete specific goals, typically held on a Saturday.
+Anomalies are presented in a series, with different cities participating in each anomaly.
 Over the history of Ingress, anomalies have been conducted in a variety of formats, and with various tweaks to the rules.
-The basics of anomalies will be discussed below; for specifics about the rule set for a particular anomaly, you will need to read the rules documents released by Niantic Labs for that anomaly.
+The basic principles you will need to understand for an anomaly will be discussed below; for specifics about the rule set for a particular anomaly, you will need to read the rules documents released by Niantic Labs for that anomaly.

-Anomaly events are announced on the official Ingress Google+ page and posted on the Ingress Live Events page.
+Anomaly events are announced on official Ingress social media channels are posted on the Ingress Live Events page.
 In order to receive your anomaly participation medal, you will need to register on the events page and with your faction leadership.

 A few days before an anomaly event, Niantic Labs will release the detailed scoring rules.
-The best place to watch for the rules is the official Ingress Investigation site.
 The details will vary, but a few general concepts tend to be consistent:

 - On the day of the anomaly event, agents will congregate at a start point, a portal within the first cluster marked with three triangles around it.
-Each hour of the four-hour competition focuses on a different cluster.
-At the end of each hour, a scoring window begins, typically lasting 5 or 10 minutes.
+At specific points during a phase dictated by the rules, a scoring window occurs.
+The time and duration of the window will be specified in the rules.
 At a random, pre-determined time during that window (unknown to the agents), a snapshot is taken of the portals in the active cluster.
 Scoring for that cluster is determined from the state of the portals at the time of the snapshot.

-- Sometimes points can be earned for other actions, such as winning the last septicycle in various cells.
+- Sometimes, points or some other advantage can earned for other actions, such as finding and decoding dead drops, or winning the last septicycle in various cells.

 After the last measurement, agents congregate at a predetermined location for the after-party, where the results are announced, prizes are given out, and agents mingle.
 The results of an anomaly series often have an effect on the Ingress storyline, details of which are sometimes released during the after-party.